 - They are trusted by followers & niche.

 Research your potential partner.
 Influencers that you have chosen should have a positive influence on the market.
 Check if there is any bad buzz around them in their particular niche?
 Do they perform well with other Influencers and brands?
+Do they get enough Instagram likes?
 It is crucial because the minute you associate your brand with the wrong influencer, it may take a long time for your goodwill to recover.
 The more positive influence he has, the more he has the potential to attract new customers.

 2. Go for a micro-influencer